sophiayk20/sophiayk20.github.io/_posts/2023-08-17-an-exploration-into-tts.markdown

 Python (for writing all mapping scripts), CUDA, GCP (buckets for uploading & downloading data), Docker, PyTorch & TensorFlow (dependencies)

 #### Design of Study
+- <b>Code structure</b>:
+  - <b>base.py</b>: calculates average mel-spectrogram and duration floats across all sentences for each base speaker, dumps into binary file as noted in <i>Data used</i> bulletpoint.
+  - <b>finetuning.py</b>: calculates average mel-spectrogram and duration floats across all sentences for each finetuning speaker (3 in this study, as noted in the <i>Finetuning voice</i> bulletpoint), likewise dumps into binary file as noted in <i>Data used</i> bulletpoint.
+  - <b>mapping_to_base.py</b>: given a finetuning speaker, maps the finetuning speaker to the most similar base speaker.
+The term <i>most similar</i> depends on each similarity metric chosen, which is outlined in the <i>Metric calculation</i> bulletpoint.

 - <b>Finetuning voice</b>: I recorded my own voice with 10 English sentences serviced through the company and preprocessed the data (e.g. clipping pauses and normalizing).
 Finetuning was done with 2 other English finetuning speakers (speakers also in the base model), so a total of 3 speakers were finetuned.
 Note that because these 2 other speakers were also in the base model, exception handling had to be done - for this, please see the <i>Exception Handling</i> bulletpoint.